-To find out how we can help you prepare for May 2018 and beyond, contact Chris Cook on 01727 798000 or at qdpr@salaw.com.
+To find out how we can help you, contact Chris Cook on 01727 798000 or at gdpr@salaw.com.

-Visit our dedicated webpage for more exclusive resources to help you on the road to GDPR compliance and for further information about SA Law's fixed price compliance toolkit.
+Visit our dedicated webpage for more exclusive resources to help you comply with GDPR, and for further information about SA Law's fixed price compliance toolkit.